First Practice Management

 If you are constantly feeling under pressure, find it difficult to switch off from work or seem to be drowning in paperwork, there are ways of achieving a better work-life balance.
 With one in four of us likely to experience a mental health problem, it’s never been more important to ensure our wellbeing is protected.

 One way of disconnecting from work is literally ‘switching off’.
 The constant stream of notifications from our phones can make it difficult to truly relax, so consider having set times when you turn off your devices altogether.
 It may not always be possible, but making an active choice not to check work emails when we’re off duty helps us separate our personal and professional lives.

 Managing your time

 A common issue we hear about from PMs is the amount of time spent dealing with paperwork.
 On those days where everyone has something that requires your urgent attention, good time management means understanding the difference between what is ‘important’ and what is ‘urgent’.
 Using an Eisenhower Matrix is a great way to balance the demands of an overflowing inbox.

-This year, FPM explored a host of wellbeing tips for PMs including taking part in park runs.
+In 2019, FPM explored a host of wellbeing tips for PMs including taking part in park runs which are now beginning to restart after the recent restrictions.
 When you sign up for a park run, possibly with friends of colleagues, it’s a fantastic opportunity to enjoy exercising and socialising.
 If you’re less keen on that amount of exertion, a recent study suggested you don’t even have to get out of breath to see positive effects on your wellbeing – simply spending more time outdoors is equivalent to taking a ‘nature pill’ that lowers stress levels.